natsblog/natsblog.github.io/RAREfest2020.md

 individuals slightly more likely to say yes.
 This is more important than it initially seems since weight is not put on overnight and life contains thousands of feeding decisions over a lifetime.
 Over thousands of eating decisions, a 5% increased likelihood of saying yes can be the cause of obesity.

-This is not unique to humans, with research from Cambridge showing that variation in similar pathways can explain why Labradors are a particularly food-motivated breed!
+The phenomenon is not unique to humans, with research from Cambridge showing that variation in similar pathways can explain why Labradors are a particularly food-motivated breed!